**Registrations will soon be open for the Summer 2019/20 Season with IC Basketball Club**

 The HBA also runs various senior competitions during the week, and enters Hawthorn Magic representative teams in graded levels of Victorian Championships and Victorian Metropolitan Leagues on Friday nights.
 The HBA is a relatively young association, entering 16 teams across Boys and Girls Under 12, 14, 16 and 18 levels.
 Representative teams provide additional training and development for keen players.
 For more information on the HBA click here

 All players must be registered in a team which usually consists of 8 players, often based on friendship groups.
 IC Basketball Club does not grade its players.
 If you wish to join a team but don't know of any teams, the Age Group Coordinators can put you in touch with any teams in the appropriate age group that may be short of players.
+Age Group Coordinator contact details are listed on the Contacts page.
 If you have a group of children who wish to form a team, contact the Age Group Coordinator in the first instance.

 Each team requires a Team Manager and a Coach.
 Parents are encouraged to take a turn at the Team Manager position for 2 seasons.
 Teams usually train once per week for an hour.
 IC has a number of training venues booked and the Stadiums coordinator can advise which timeslots are available for training.